 - Carolinas Medical Center (CMC)

 - CMC-University

-- Behavioral Health Center CMC-Randolph
+- CMC-Randolph (Behavioral Health Center)

-- Charlotte Institute for Rehabilitation (CIR)
+- Carolinas Rehabilitation (CR)

 - CMC-Mercy

 - CMC-Myers Park

 - CMC-Pineville

 - Substance Abuse Center

 - MEDIC Mecklenburg EMS Agency

 Clinical/Lab Attendance

 Clinical/Lab experiences are provided each semester to allow students the opportunity to correlate theory with client care.
 Students are expected to attend all laboratory and clinical experiences in order to satisfactorily achieve clinical objectives.
 Students may jeopardize their ability to successfully pass clinical if they are not present and on time for clinical experiences.
 Promptness and attendance are expected.